RichardPoroszlay/Odd-One-Out/README.md

 Nowadays the young generation have access to digital devices, thus our objective is to have this game available also digitally, not only as a card game.

 This provides more flexibility.

+## Applied business processes
+In contrast to accessable websites, our application requires no registration.
+We don't keep any of your data, so you can play safely with our game.